cannatag/ldap3/docs/manual/source/tutorial.rst

 ======================================================= ==================================================================
-dap://ipa.demo1.freeipa.org:389                         the server URL (scheme, name and port we are connected to) cleartext                                               the authentication method used
+dap://ipa.demo1.freeipa.org:389                         the server URL (scheme, name and port we are connected to) cleartext                                               the kind of connection the server is listening to
 user: None                                              the credentials used, in this case None means an anonymous binding bound                                                   the status of the LDAP session open                                                    the status of the underlying TCP/IP session